Meet our Team

 Core Team

-We are a teeny, but growing, highly ambitious team - we have seven core team members all working part-time across Britain to deliver our work, who all come from a range of different lived experiences and beliefs.
+We are a teeny, but growing, highly ambitious team - we have five core team members all working part-time across Britain to deliver our work, who all come from a range of different lived experiences.

-Our work is possible due to the wide range of women in our world who support us in creating new resources, workshops and activities on a freelance basis and we’re so grateful for their work!
+Our work is possible due to the wide range of women in our world who contribute to our work in through delivering resources, workshops and activities on a freelance basis and we’re so grateful for their support!

 -